nxp-auto-linux/alb-fb-apps/README.txt

 ---------------------------
 Intro
 ---------------------------
-These demos represent example framebuffer/DCU applications for the Freescale SAC58R EVB customer platform.
+These demos represent example framebuffer/DCU applications for the Freescale platforms.

 ---------------------------
 Description of the demos